September 17, 2025

 Learning investment: How much time can you realistically spend learning new tools?

-Step 3: Test Smart
+Step 3: Research Smart

 Try 2-3 browsers max - more creates decision paralysis